 No trip to Pizitz is complete without a tasty treat (or two).
 Edolyn’s Pies are handcrafted from a family recipe passed down through three generations and are just as delicious as they sound.
 While they are always releasing new flavors to fit the changing seasons, their three staple recipes, sweet potato, lemon chess and pecan, are always available for purchase.

 Belgium meets the American South in this eatery.
 Owners Dan and Audrey Roberts combine traditional Belgian, whole wheat or cornbread waffles with savory Southern-style meats to make the classic chicken & waffles, as well as some off-the-beaten-path options, like pulled pork & waffles or shrimp & grits waffles.
 For a sweet twist on the corn dog, try the waffle dog, a 100% beef dog encased in a waffle or the Conecuh sausage on a stick!
 Grab a side of waffle fries, sweet potato waffle fries, cole slaw, collard greens or cabbage to round out your Belgian-Southern feast!
 And don’t miss these waffle wizards for breakfast!

-Keep an eye peeled for Alabama Biscuit Co.’s second location, where they’ll be serving up their signature creative biscuit sandwiches, like the fried bologna biscuit with oven-crisped mortadella, house whole-grain mustard and house-pickled veggies; or try the goat cheese, pecan and honey biscuit with roasted pecans, Belle Chèvre goat cheese and local honey drizzle.
+The food hall recently became home to The Alabama Biscuit Co.’s second location, where they serve up their signature creative biscuit sandwiches, like the fried bologna biscuit with oven-crisped mortadella, house whole-grain mustard and house-pickled veggies; or try the goat cheese, pecan and honey biscuit with roasted pecans, Belle Chèvre goat cheese and local honey drizzle.